How Travel Insurance Works if a Family Member is Hospitalized or Dies

 The person who has to cancel their trip has coverage under Trip Cancellation (assuming they’re canceling their trip for a covered reason, of course), while the rest of the family’s coverage continues on.

 This can happen time and again.
-If your grandfather’s luggage is lost he can get coverage under the Baggage benefit, without compromising the benefit in case your sister subsequently loses her luggage.
-And, if your nephew needs emergency medical attention, he will have coverage under the plan – without changing the amount of the Medical and Dental benefit you have on tap in case you need it.
+If your grandfather’s luggage is lost he may get coverage under the Baggage benefit without compromising the benefit if your sister subsequently loses her luggage.
+And if your nephew needs emergency medical attention, he’ll have coverage under the plan – without changing the amount of the Medical and Dental benefit you have on tap if you need it.

-That’s one of the great advantages of families using travel insurance: the incredible versatility.
+One of the great advantages of families using travel protection is the incredible versatility.
 It works just as well for one family member as for an entire family.

 If you’re planning a big family vacation and want to make sure everyone has coverage, here’s what you need to do:

 • Make plans early.
 It’s easier to get everyone coverage when everyone is on board right away, and the plan is purchased soon after the trip is paid for.
 It’s harder but not impossible to add family members after the plan is purchased.
+Keep in mind that any changes to the trip dates, total trip cost, and amount of travelers can affect the cost of the plan.
 Learn more about adding to an existing plan.

 • Look for medical coverage.
 Usually with family trips the most desired coverage is emergency medical protection.
 Make sure your plan has good Medical and Dental and Emergency Assistance and Transportation coverage – the more the better.

 • Put one person in charge of insurance shopping.
-If everyone is out looking for plans there can be confusion and delay in getting everyone coverage – and sometimes that can mean no one gets coverage at all.
-By making one person responsible for finding the travel insurance for the entire family the process is consolidated – and the outcome is generally favorable.
+If everyone is out looking for plans there can be confusion and delay in getting everyone coverage – and sometimes that can mean no one gets coverage.
+By making one person responsible for finding the travel protection for the entire family the process is consolidated – and the outcome is generally favorable.

 • Have personal information handy.
-If you go the route of trusting one person with the insurance shopping, they’ll need everyone’s birthdate to buy a plan.
-Make sure they have this information before they start shopping.
+If you trust one person with the insurance shopping, they’ll need everyone’s birthdate to buy a plan.
+Make sure they have this information before they start shopping as well as gathering traveling companion’s trip cost.

-Getting an entire family travel insurance coverage makes a lot of sense – and doing it online is fast and easy.
-Plus, with coverages that work even if a non-traveling family member gets sick or injured – it’s a no-brainer.
-It’s the best way of making sure your family travels get off to a great start and continue that way.
+Getting an entire family travel protection plan makes a lot of sense – and doing it online is fast and easy.
+Plus, with coverages that work even if a non-traveling family member gets sick or injured – it should be an easy decision.
+It’s one of the best ways of making sure your family travels get off to a great start and continue that way.

-Start the process with Generali by comparing plans and getting a quote.
+Start the process with Generali Global Assistance by comparing plans and getting a quote.

 Get travel insurance when you need it most